doctorfree/musicplayerplus.dev/_tabs/beets.md

 ```

 To fetch lyrics for all songs in the music library that do not already have
-lyrics. after the Beets import process completes issue the command:
+lyrics, after the Beets import process completes issue the command:

 ```
 mpplus -L